Noonc/Noon-Video-Downloader/README.md

 Currently there are two config options: Autolog and CheckIP.
 Autolog creates a log everytime you close the application.
 CheckIP prevents you from downloading unless you are using a VPN.
 Please note this is not 100% accurate.
 I has worked for me many times, but has only been tested with NordVPN.
 By default, Autolog is on and CheckIP is not.
+To turn these on or off, locate the two checkboxes inside the application on the righthand side.
+Checked means on, unchecked off.

 ## Saves and Logs
 To access logs and batch saves, there is a button on the bottom of the application or you can navigate to C:\Users\User\Appdata\Roaming\vddl.